Are you experiencing chronic pain or do you live with someone who is?

 And this is where I come in.
 I can both appreciate and support you on this challenging road to re-establish your sense of self, and your relationship with others in your world.

-My new book ” Living With Chronic Pain: From OK to Despair and Back Again”, due for release August 2020, chronicles some of my challenging pain-related experiences over the years.
+My book ” Living With Chronic Pain: From OK to Despair and Back Again”, released in August 2020, chronicles some of my challenging pain-related experiences over the years.
 It will help you understand that you are not alone, offer guidance to friends, family and health professionals about how we can be supported and some of the definitely not so helpful behaviours!